- Policy Title: Wireless Communications Stipend

 Wireless Communications Stipend

-The entirety of the stipend will be included as ordinary taxable income to the employee for federal income, FICA, Medicare and Pennsylvania Unemployment Compensation tax purposes.
+The entirety of the stipend will be included as non-taxable income to the employee for federal income, FICA, Medicare and Pennsylvania Unemployment Compensation tax purposes.

 The wireless communications stipend does not constitute an increase in base pay, nor will it be included in the calculation of percentage increases to base pay.